Exclusive: Zeke Smith talks 'Survivor' -- David Wright deflects vote masterfully, no one knew Adam Klein's mom was dying

 Reality TV World: Earlier in the season, you had seemed to be gunning for Michelle Schubert for a while, but the show's editing never made it clear why exactly.
 However, when we interviewed Michelle, she said you had told her that you didn't want to align with her because of her faith.
 Was that correct or was there some other reason you were focused on her as a target?

 Zeke Smith: No, I never targeted Michelle because of her faith.
 I believe that was a gross misinterpretation of Michelle words.

-[EDITOR'S NOTE: The question is accurate representation of Michelle's comments.
+[EDITOR'S NOTE: The question is an accurate representation of Michelle's comments.
 In our interview, Michelle stated Zeke "had said that because of my faith, he had judged that he should not try to align with me, or that he didn't trust me or something."
-Click here to read entire interview, or click here to listen to the actual audio.]
+Click here to read the entire interview, or click here to listen to the actual audio.]

 Zeke Smith: Michelle and I never "clicked" in the game.
 Survivor is fundamentally about relationships and relationships are built on a mutual feeling of comfort we never achieved.
 I targeted Michelle because I didn't trust her, and she'd proved a savvy and dangerous player as demonstrated by the Mari vote.

 Reality TV World: When Adam decided not to use his "Reward Advantage," did you think that was a truly genuine and selfless move, or strategy?
 After all, Adam had to dig himself out of a hole once Taylor went home.

 Zeke Smith: First, none of us knew Adam's mother was dying.
 If we did know, he wouldn't need the advantage.
 Everyone would've deferred the Loved Ones Visit to him.
 But, Adam made the strategic choice not to tell anyone.